-The list of accepted posters with PDFs will be available on this website before the conference.
+The list of accepted posters with PDFs is now available on this website.
 The two poster sessions take place in the Meet & Greet Room.
 More details will be provided later.

 The breaks between the talks can be spent in the Meet & Greet Room.
 Very much as with a physical conference, there you can meet and chat with your colleagues, corner the speaker from the previous session for (more) questions, visit the sponsor booths, and make new acquaintances.
 This is also the venue where the poster sessions take place.

 Thanks to our sponsors, there is no registration fee for participating in the online edition of QCrypt 2020.
 Note that by registering to QCrypt, you are considered a participant of QCrypt 2020 and are thereby bound to the code of conduct.Register here

 The email address you indicate during the registration will be added to an email list of registered participants of QCrypt 2020.
 In the week before the conference, we will send you via email the links to the zoom webinar and the virtual meet & greet room (for the poster sessions and the social breaks).